Auxilor/auxilor.github.io/docs/effects/all-conditions/is_wearing_set.md

 # `is_wearing_set`

-Requires a player to have wear a certain EcoArmor set
+Requires a player to wear a certain EcoArmor set

 **Requires EcoArmor**